xhajnal/DiPS/models/examples/bees/README.md

 ## Model assumptions
-When creating the model, we assumed several facts thanks to the observations and expertise of the biologists.
+When creating the model, we assumed several facts thanks to the observations and expertise of the biologists

 ### Degradation of SAP
-The half-life of the SAP seems to be much higher than the time of a bee to respond; hence we do not model its degradation.
+The half-life of the SAP is much higher than the time of a bee to respond; hence we do not model its degradation.

 ### Non-decreasing parameter values
 In the transitions of the model, the term encoding the probability of a bee stinging when i amount of pheromone given the bee did not sting at k amount of pheromone: